gumaerc-testorg/15.071-spring-2017/content/pages/text-analytics/assignment-5/detecting-vandalism-on-wikipedia.md

 How many cases of vandalism were detected in the history of this page?

-Exercise 1

-&nbsp;Numerical Response&nbsp;

-Explanation

-You can load the data using the command:

-wiki = read.csv("wiki.csv", stringsAsFactors=FALSE)

-And then convert Vandal to a factor with the command:

-wiki$Vandal = as.factor(wiki$Vandal)

-You can then use the table command to see how many cases of Vandalism there are:

-table(wiki$Vandal)

-There are 1815 observations with value 1, which denotes vandalism.

-CheckShow Answer

 ## Problem 1.2 - Bags of Words

 We will now use the bag of words approach to build a model.
 We have two columns of textual data, with different meanings.
 For example, adding rude words has a different meaning than removing rude words.
 We'll start like we did in class by building a document term matrix from the Added column.
 The text already is lowercase and stripped of punctuation.
 So to pre-process the data, just complete the following four steps: